biati-digital/alfred-calculate-anything/README.md

 2. Change the name of the pasted files to your country lang code, for example `ru_RU.php` and `ru_RU-keys.php`
 3. Open and translate `ru_RU.php`
 4. Open and modify `ru_RU-keys.php`. **Read more about this file in the section Keywords**.
-5. Set your new languge with `calculate set language ru_RU`
+5. Set your new language with `calculate set language ru_RU`
 6. Share it with the world -- and me!
 (I welcome pull requests or links to services like pastebin.com)

 ## Keywords